ginkonet/GinkoNet_Documentation/README.md

 # Ginkonet Documentation
-Documentation for GinkoNet: a sustainable community-run digital preservation services for the greater Indiana area, including neighboring states.
+Documentation for Ginkonet: a sustainable community-run digital preservation services for the greater Indiana area, including neighboring states.